UOA-CS732-SE750-Students-2022/project-group-enlightened-elephants/README.md

 ### Backend
 * Express Router.
 Navigate to rescources in the server.
-* jsonwebtoken.
+* Jsonwebtoken.
 Generate and verify the decrypted token containing the user information.
+* Mongoose.
+A MongoDB object modeling tool designed to work in an asynchronous environment.

+### Database
+* Mongodb.
+A document-oriented database which stores data in JSON-like documents with dynamic schema.

 ## 📦Getting Started